rodolakis/bluesky_29id/notebooks/notes_202112_run.md

 # General questions:
-- how to set-up data broker? when do I need to "change"? how do I create a new catalog for a new experiment?
+- how to set-up data broker? do I need to "change" it between users? how do I create a new catalog for a new experiment/users? how do I reset the scan id number?
-- how do I ser my profile for Jupyter like I do for ipython ?(my alias gets over-written by my profile-default)
+- how do I set my profile for Jupyter like I do for ipython ?(my alias pointing to profile-bluesky gets over-written by my profile-default)
 - how to delete a kernel?
 - BestEffortsCallback:
     - can I turn off the visualisation of the baseline and/or limit it to a subset of pvs?
     - can I customize the plot visualisation to display only a subset of scaler (not all)? add grey scale?
 - how does the logger work?
-- rename slits.py/slits object
 - can I call slit1_set in slitbl_set?
 Yes
 - scan time estimate and progress bar? => NIKEA (general or bluesky)